 And then we hit the real jackpot: Jack Skellington’s workshop as he studies the meaning of Christmas.
 The balance between holiday decor is absolute perfection!

 The island of Moonscar is easily one of the best exhibits in Animal Crossing: New Horizons.
 It even rivaled my beloved Witcher-themed DA’s.

 Exploring Moonstone is a truly unique experience!
 It’s more than simply a Nightmare Before Christmas-themed island.
 It’s an entire Tim Burton-themed village.
 The moment we wake up, we see the island flag waving an image of the infamous precipice Jack and Sally retreat to at the start and end of the film.

-Out of all the islands I’ve visited, Moonstone easily references the most scenes from Nightmare Before Christmas.
+Out of all the islands I’ve visited, Moonstone proudly references the most Nightmare Before Christmas scenes.
 There’s even an area dedicated to the scene where Lock, Shock, and Barrel kidnap Santa – bathtub and trash bags included!

 The island of Moonstone includes lots of Corpse Bride references, too.
 If you’ve seen it, you’re in for a double king-sized treat!